kroxylicious/design/proposals/001-ClusterRepresentation.md

 There will be a mechansim to map between virtual and physical clusters.
 This will allow the building useful topologies to serve different use-cases, such as:

-- *one to one* - the proxying of a single physical cluster.
-- *many to one* - kroxylicious presents many virtual clusters which map to a physical cluster.
-This would support a multi-tenant use-case where a single physical clusters is shared by isolated tenants.

 ## Illustration of many-to-one use-case

 ![alternative text](https://raw.githubusercontent.com/kroxylicious/design/001-ClusterRepresentation/proposals/001/many-to-one.png)

-## Goals

-* Ability to support the *one to one* and *many to one* use-cases described above.
-* Ability to add/remove/change virtual or physical clusters at runtime, without interrupting connections established.

-## Non-Goals

-* There's a possiblity of *one-to-many* where a single virtual cluster maps to several physical, presenting them as if they were one.
-However, supporting transactions across two or more physical clusters would be difficult.
-This use-case is out-of-scope.
-* It might be possible for a virtual cluster to present a subset of a physical cluster's brokers as virtual brokers by clevery exposing only those brokers that host topic partitions belonging to that virtual cluster.
-This might be advantagous in the case where the physical cluster comprises a very large number of brokers.
-We won't consider this use-case as part of this proposal.

-## Current situation

-Kroxylicious is currently limited to exposing a single broker of a single cluster.

 ## Proposal